 - To make the onion topping, crush the pork rinds and mix with the parmesan cheese.
 Then mix together with the browned onions.

 - If using an oven proof skillet you can sprinkle the topping over the green beans.
-But if you want to you can spoon the green beans into a baking dish and sprinkle the topping over that.
+But if you want to you can spoon the green beans into a baking or casserole dish and sprinkle the topping over that.
+Spray the baking dish with cooking spray first.

 - Sprinkle the remaining gouda on the crunchy topping.